apache/tvm/docs/langref/relay_expr.rst

 ~~~~~~~~~~~~~~~~~~

 Global identifiers are prefixed by the :code:`@` sigil, such as ":code:`@global`".
-A global identifier always references a globally visible definition contained in the environment.
+A global identifier always references a globally visible definition contained in the
+globally visible environment, known as the `module`__.
 Global identifiers must be unique.

+__ `Module and Global Functions`_

 See :py:class:`~tvm.relay.expr.GlobalVar` for its implementation
 and documentation.